Most Normal

 Most Normal is the third studio album by the Irish post-punk and noise rock band Gilla Band, released in 2022 on Rough Trade Records.
 It was their first release since changing their name from Girl Band.

 The album was produced by the Gilla Band's bassist, Daniel Fox.
-It was their first release since changing their name from Girl Band.
 The album incorporates elements of no wave and techno.
 It was very well received by both critics and fans, and has been influential on bands such as Fontaines D.C. and The Murder Capital.

 Music and lyrics

 In contrast to Gilla Band's two previous albums, the music for Most Normal was largely written while the band were in studio, rather than during rehearsal.